This post may contain affiliate links, which help keep this content free. (Full disclosure)

 What is Crack Slaw or Egg Roll in a Bowl?

 If you haven’t heard of a crack bowl or egg roll in a bowl before, it’s basically just a stir fry with beef and cabbage.
 It reminds me a bit of my favorite chicken cabbage stir fry recipe.

 I’ve seen crack slaw recipes all over the Internet, but have no idea where the origin comes from.
 All I know is, it’s a delicious low carb cabbage stir fry and you’re missing out if you haven’t tried it yet…

 It’s no secret that simple stir fry recipes are my favorite.
 They were the beginning of my healthy cooking journey, and so they are near and dear to my heart.
 Besides, what better way to use up random veggies you have than a good stir fry?

 But this one… oh my goodness, you guys.
 It’s so, so good… I think it’s my favorite of them all!
 Making this easy egg roll in a bowl keto is super easy, because it’s naturally low carb.
-And it’s surprisingly addictive, hence the name “crack slaw.”
+And it’s surprisingly irresistible, hence the name “crack slaw.”